teambit/bit/README.md

 bit export
 ```

-Head over to your bit.cloud account to see your components build progress.
-Once the build process is completed, the components will be available for use using standard package managers. 🎉🎉🎉
+Head over to your [bit.cloud account](https://bit.cloud) to see your components build progress.
+Once the build process is completed, the components will be available for use using standard package managers:

 ```bash
 npm install @my-org/my-project.hello-world